 Static eBooks (like the one pictured above) more closely resemble a traditional book.
 They’re composed of a series of pages, commonly PDFs, users can scroll or flip through.

-Examples: blogs, rss feeds, social media feeds, syndicated sites, A/B tested landing pages and emails, smart website content (post-conversion content personalized for a lead), smart email (post-conversion email personalized for a lead), smart forms (post-conversion, progressive profiling), smart CTAs (post-conversion, lead nurturing offers), native advertising, personalized advertising.
+Examples: Blogs, RSS feeds, social media feeds, syndicated sites, A/B-tested landing pages and emails, smart website content (post-conversion content personalized for a lead), smart email (post-conversion email personalized for a lead), smart forms (post-conversion, progressive profiling), smart CTAs (post-conversion, lead nurturing offers), native advertising, personalized advertising.

 There's a lot to think about when you plan your content strategy.
 Too much of any of these types of content can be a turn-off to visitors or even downright damaging to your brand.
 Successful companies create an effective mix of static, dynamic and interactive content that helps to find, engage and support both potential buyers and loyal customers.
 Budget also plays a large role in deciding how and when to roll out updates to your content strategy.

 Ideally, you want to evolve your web presence into all of these channels and build teams to support them with great content on a regular basis.

 If you’d like to learn more about developing a successful marketing strategy our guide can help.
 You’ll learn everything from the basics of creating a strategy to the importance of continual optimization.